 Supervised Individual Study and Research: Read Less [-]

 JOURN 200 Reporting the News 3 - 7 Units

-Terms offered: Fall 2022, Fall 2021, Fall 2020
+Terms offered: Fall 2023, Fall 2022, Fall 2021

 This course is an intensive 15-week research and workshop experience.
 It provides the foundation for the rest of the curriculum offered at the J-School.
 200 Stresses hard news reporting, writing, and editing.
 In small classes faculty members with extensive experience in newspaper reporting work to develop the scope and quality of the reporting and writing ability of their students.
 The researching, reporting, rewriting, and editing schedule is extensive and students work on a range of stories covering a broad spectrum of subjects.
 The aim is to produce professional level work--publishable newspaper stories--in an environment and timeline similar to a professional environment.

 Reporting the News: Read More [+]

 Hours & Format

-Fall and/or spring: 15 weeks - 3-7 hours of seminar and 5-12 hours of
+Fall and/or spring: 15 weeks - 3-7 hours of seminar per week

-fieldwork per week

 Additional Details

 Subject/Course Level: Journalism/Graduate

 Grading: Letter grade.

-Instructors: Platoni, Chavez, Conis Reporting the News: Read Less [-] JOURN 201 Advanced News Reporting 3 - 4 Units Terms offered: Spring 2022, Spring 2021, Spring 2020 Advanced study of reporting in more complex subject areas and more sophisticated writing styles.
+Reporting the News: Read Less [-] JOURN 201 Advanced News Reporting 3 - 4 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 Advanced study of reporting in more complex subject areas and more sophisticated writing styles.